 About our support

-Although our beloved Guide Dogs play a crucial role in much of what we do, we have a wide range of versatile supports to meet the unique needs of a range of patients from newborns to mature adults.
+We offer a wide range of versatile supports to meet the unique needs of a range of patients from newborns to mature adults.

 - Occupational Therapists support people to achieve individual goals in everyday life, including personal care, domestic tasks, and recreational activities.